 From India, Mumbai

-2. In what capacity you were working in the organisation.
+2. In what capacity were you working in the organization?

-4. Any other information which you think is relevant to your query.
+4. Any other information that you think is relevant to your query.

 Preetam Deshpande